cph-cachet/carp.core-kotlin/README.md

 For `carp.core-kotlin`:
 - **build**: Builds the full project, for both runtimes.
-- **test**: Test the full project, for both runtimes.
-Test results only show up for JVM runtime in IntelliJ.

-For `:carp.*.core:carp.*.core-jvm` (for each individual JVM project):
-- **cleanTest test**: Test compiled Java classes using JUnit. `cleanTest` is optional to ensure test results always show up in IntelliJ; when tasks haven't changed it otherwise lists "Test events were not received".
+- **clean jvmTest**: Test the full project using JUnit5. `clean` is optional, but ensures that test results always show up in IntelliJ; when tasks haven't changed it otherwise lists "Test events were not received".

-For `:carp.*.core:carp.*.core-js` (for each individual JavaScript project):
-- **test**: Test compiled JavaScript sources using mocha.
+- **jsTest**: Test the full project using Mocha.
+Test results only show up in the build output and not in IntelliJ.

-For `:carp.protocols.core:carp.protocols.core-jvm`:
+For `:carp.*.core` libraries:
 - **publishSigned**: Prepare all jars to be published to Maven.
 This includes documentation, sources, and signing.